-A highlight of this year’s conference is the one-on-one mentorship.
+A highlight of last year’s conference is the one-on-one mentorship.
 Participants can sign up for an individual session with a mentor to discuss a current project, get feedback on a startup, or get advice on personal development.

 Startup investor, Advisor, Oxford Graduate